ELHF-1458/365_Project/README.md

 ## 📌 Project Overview

-The project is structured into three main pages, each designed to answer specific business questions and provide actionable insights:
+The project is structured into three main dashboard pages, each designed to answer specific business questions and provide actionable insights:

 ### **Page 1: Overview**
 - **Key Performance Indicators (KPIs)**: